microsoft/language-server-protocol/indexFormat/specification.md

 ## Language Server Index Format

-The purpose of the Language Server Index Format (LSIF) is it to define a standard format for language servers or other programming tools to dump their knowledge about a workspace.
+The purpose of the Language Server Index Format (LSIF) is to define a standard format for language servers or other programming tools to dump their knowledge about a workspace.
 This dump can later be used to answer language server [LSP](https://microsoft.github.io/language-server-protocol/) requests for the same workspace without running the language server itself.
 Since much of the information would be invalidated by a change to the workspace, the dumped information typically excludes requests used when mutating a document.
 So, for example, the result of a code complete request is typically not part of such a dump.

 ### Changelog

 #### Version 0.4.0

-Up to version 0.4.0 the focus of the LSIF format was to ease the generation of the dump for language tool providers.
-However this made it very hard for consumers of the dump to efficiently import them into a DB unless the DB format one to one mapped to the LSIF format.
-This version of the specification tries to balance this by requiring tools providers to emit additional events of when certain data is ready to be consumed.
+Up to version 0.4.0, the focus of the LSIF format was to ease the generation of the dump for language tool providers.
+However, this made it very hard for consumers of the dump to efficiently import them into a DB unless the DB format one to one mapped to the LSIF format.
+This version of the specification tries to balance this by requiring tools providers to emit additional events when certain data is ready to be consumed.
 It also adds support to partition data per document.

 Since 0.4.0 changes some of the LSIF aspects more deeply an old 0.3.x version of the specification is available [here](./versions/specification-0-3-x.md)